Wsercombe/assignment-3/README.md

 Expect(processNumber(5) === [0, Beep!, Boop!, Won't you be my neighbor?, 4, 5]);

 Describe: validateNumber(userNumber)
-Test: "It should return true if it is between 0 and 100 and return false if it is not" Expect(validateNumber("string") === false );
+Test: "It should return true if it is an integer between 0 and 100 and return false if it is not" Expect(validateNumber("string") === false );